 Novgorod State University and Kharkov Law University were named after Prince, as well as a state award of Ukraine – Order of Prince Yaroslav the Wise.

-Yaroslav the Wise is portrayed on Russian banknote.
+You know, Yaroslav is portrayed on Russian banknote – 1000 rubles.

 Yaroslav was actually one of the first combiners of Russian lands.
 He united almost all the Russian lands from the south and to the north under his rule.
 Rus was one of the most powerful and prosperous European states.